Discover the servants' lives in Charlecote's outbuildings

 Look into the lives of Charlecote's servants in the immaculately-preserved outbuildings and one of the best surviving Victorian kitchens in Britain.

-Discover the Victorian kitchen, the bustling hub of the house, and as the fire in the range blazes away you can talk to our costumed guides about the recipes they're cooking today from Mrs Horton’s Cookbook.
-They’ll explain all the ‘latest’ gadgets and Victorian labour-saving devices - you can join in with the cooking too and really feel part of the busy hub of the house.
+Discover the Victorian kitchen, the bustling hub of the house, and you can talk to our costumed guides about all the ‘latest’ gadgets and Victorian 'labour-saving' devices.

 Children can try on mob caps and aprons and discover more about what it was really like to be a Victorian servant.